fenago/machine-learning/lab_guides/lab_2.md

 - reinforcement learning.

-In this chapter, we overview them all.
+In this lab, we overview them all.
 However, in this course, we cover supervised learning, as it is the most natural one to start learning, and arguably the most commonly used.